HokageM/DamagedLoggingAnalyzer/README.md

   --version             show program's version number and exit --calculate-most-dangerous-reasons
                         Calculates the most dangerous reasons for each specie.
-  --plot-temporal-dependencies-specie-reason
+  --plot-reason-dependencies
-                        Create plots for temporal dependencies for each specie and reason combination owned by Insgesamt.And will also create a combined plot for each specie and all reasons combinations.
+                        Create combined plots for each specie and owner combinations for all reasons.
+Plots will be saved in: output-path/Specie/all_reasons/Owner/plot.png.
-  --plot-temporal-dependencies-specie-owner
+  --plot-owner-dependencies
-                        Create plots for temporal dependencies for each specie and owner combination caused by Insgesamt.And will also create a combined plot for each specie and all owners combinations.
+                        Create combined plots for each specie and reason combinations for all owners.
+Plots will be saved in: output-path/Specie/Reason/all_owners/plot.png.
   --plot-temporal-dependencies-all
-                        Create plots for temporal dependencies for each specie, reason and owner combination.Note: use --plot-temporal-dependencies-specie-owner and --plot-temporal- dependencies-specie-reason to create the combined plots.
+                        Create plots for temporal dependencies for each specie, reason and owner combination.
+Plots will be saved in: output-path/Specie/Reason/Owner/plot.png.
+Note: use --plot- owner-dependencies and --plot-reason-dependencies.
   --predict             Estimates a death count function using Polynomial Regression with K-Fold Cross Validation to predict the numbers for the year 2024.
+Plots will be saved in: output-
+                        path/Prediction_2024/Specie/Reasons/Owner/plot.png.Note: will created a new model for every specie, reason and owner combination.
   --out-dir OUT_DIR     Output directory for the plots.
 ```

 ## Library